patriciaritt/patriciaritt/README.md

 - 👋 Hi, I’m @patriciaritt
 - 👀 I’m interested in web development and UI/UX design
 - 🌱 I’m currently studying at the University of Applied Sciences Upper Austria, Campus Hagenberg - Study Program "Communication and Knowledge Media"
-- 💞️ I’m looking forward to learn, how to create fantastic solutions for the digital world
+- 💞️ I’m looking forward to learning, how to create fantastic solutions for the digital world

 <!---
 patriciaritt/patriciaritt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.